PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 The game should now start and you should be able to see a section of the level for the first time.

 ![first_start](figs/pm-dungeon_start.png)

+**Note**: We use randomly generated levels in our example, so you probably won't see the exact same level as in our illustrations.

 ## A look at the code